 STAPLES Center is also the home court of the WNBA’s Los Angeles Sparks, winners of back-to-back championships in 2001 and 2002.
 One of the league’s eight original teams, the Sparks claim a number of WNBA firsts, from the first basket scored in league history (by guard Penny Toler) to the first dunk in a game by Lisa Leslie.
 In 2011, Leslie was introduced as the newest member of the Sparks' ownership group, becoming the first former player to invest in a league team.
 The Sparks lineup includes MVP and Rookie of the Year Candace Parker, two-time WNBA champion DeLisha Milton-Jones and four-time All-Star Alana Beard.

-The Nike Basketball 3ON3 Tournament is taking place August 9-11, 2013 on the streets of L.A.
+In August 2013, the Nike Basketball 3ON3 Tournament celebrated its fifth anniversary on the streets of L.A.
 LIVE in Downtown.
-Nike 3ON3 is celebrating its five-year anniversary with three fun-filled days of basketball, entertainment, food, giveaways and more.
-All skill levels are invited to register, from “ballers” in the Adult Elite Division to Youth, Wheelchair and Special Olympics divisions.
+Nike 3ON3 featured three fun-filled days of basketball, entertainment, food, giveaways and more.
+All skill levels are invited to compete in the tournament, from “ballers” in the Adult Elite Division to Youth, Wheelchair and Special Olympics divisions.
 The inaugural Nike Basketball 3ON3 Tournament took place in August 2009 and featured over 500 teams and more than 13,000 players and spectators.
 Since then, the Nike Basketball 3ON3 Tournament has grown to become one of the largest 3ON3 street basketball tournaments and fan fests in Los Angeles.
 Annual participation in Nike Basketball 3ON3 exceeds 1,200 teams, 4,500 players and 25,000 spectators, with participants and spectators coming from all over the country.

 While the USC Trojans men’s basketball team has a storied basketball history in its own right, with an alumni list that includes NBA Hall of Famer Bill Sharman, NBA standout Gus Williams and legendary coach Tex Winter, it’s the women’s team that’s made more of a national mark in recent decades.
 Lisa Leslie, Cynthia Cooper-Dyke and Cheryl Miller are among the former stars of Trojan teams, which have taken home two NCAA Championship crowns.
 The Trojans play in the $147 million Galen Center, which opened in 2006.
 If you're exploring the campus and the adjacent Exposition Park, check out the Los Angeles Memorial Coliseum and the spaceship-like Sports Arena next door.
 The Coliseum hosted the 1932 and 1984 Summer Olympics, and the stadium’s iconic peristyle and Olympic cauldron can easily be viewed from the building’s eastern end.
 The Sports Arena was the Lakers home for seven seasons after the team moved from Minneapolis in 1960.